joakim/kay/README.md

 -- the above method inlined (implicit return)
 inlined: (add $a to $b) => $a + $b

--- primitive values automagically unwrap to return their internal value when read
+-- primitive values are unboxed when read to return their internal value print 42  --> 42, not `Number 42`

-primitive: 42  --> 42
+-- a cell with exposed slots (marked with an asterisk)
+addition: {
+    *a: 2
+    *b: 3
+    return 2 + 3
+}

+-- self-modifying code (powerful, but dangerous) do addition  --> 5 addition a: 7  -- mutate the cell's internal state from the outside do addition  --> 10
 ```

 <br/>